Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

 - Show Report: <a href="https://app.powerbi.com/links/UL24lUeiRd?ctid=7f2cea9c-d8e4-4c74-a024-cb436d9ecfd5&pbi_source=linkShare">Online Retail Report
 - Report Layout (PDF): <a href="https://github.com/Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/blob/main/Online%20Retail.pdf">Report Layout
 - Text File with Project Requirements: <a href="https://github.com/Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/blob/main/Project%20Requirements.txt">Project Requirements

+## Why This Project Matters ?
+- This project highlights more than just Power BI skills.
+It also shows that I can:

+- Understand what business leaders care about and focus on their goals.

+- Tell a clear story using data through easy-to-understand visuals.

+- Handle the full process — from cleaning data to sharing useful insights and recommendations.